We’ve found out exactly how to make kombucha, but firstly, what is kombucha and why is it good for you?

 According to Faithful to Nature, kombucha is a refreshing fermented drink made with tea, cane juice and nourishing probiotics.

-The fermentation fad is set to be big in 2018.
+The fermentation was big in 2018 and is still going strong.
 However, it’s by no means a new idea.
 Kombucha can be traced back 2 000 years, when it was known as the “immortal health elixir” in China.

 Fermented foods are great for pumping up energy levels, enhancing weight loss and even calming food allergy flare-ups.